 If you do wear a mask, once you have been seated in your treatment room, you (the patient) may remove the mask for the remainder of your appointment.
 Please keep the mask on your lap or pocket, or in a purse or other bag that you have brought with you.
 Please do not place your mask onto any countertops or otherwise in our office.

 Why am I being asked screening questions when I schedule and confirm my appointment?

-Current Texas Dental Board regulations require us to screen all patients for possible COVID-19 exposure/risk factors when confirming patient appointments.
+Current Texas Dental Board regulations recommends to screen all patients for possible COVID-19 exposure/risk factors when confirming patient appointments.